SAMtoBAM/stargraph/README.md

 	starfish_wrapper.sh -a assemblies_panSN.txt

 The final wrapper output includes a set of putative _Starships_.
 These need to be manually validated with the pair-viz outputs. <br/>

+Additional steps in the wrapper include the _de-novo_ detection of DUF3723 and MYB/SANT genes associated with _Starships_ to be used in _Starship_ and SLR visualisation <br/>
+These annotations are combined in the output file XXXXXXXX

 NEED TO DETAILS ON HOW TO SET ASIDE A MANUALLY VALIDATED SET

 # STEP 1-5 Running stargraph